VAWA

 - The child or spouse qualifies as a “child” or “spouse” under immigration law.

-- The definition of a child includes step-children if the relationship was established before the child’s 18th birthday, and adopted children if the adoption was finalized before the child’s 16thbirthday.
+- The definition of a child includes stepchildren if the relationship was established before the child’s 18th birthday, and adopted children if the adoption was finalized before the child’s 16th birthday.

 - The abused family member must be a person of “good moral character.”

-- The abuse must constitute battery or “extreme cruelty,” which can include psychological or emotional abuse – the abused family member need not suffer physical abuse to be eligible.
+- The abuse must constitute battery or “extreme cruelty,” which can include psychological or emotional abuse.
+The abused family member need not suffer physical abuse to be eligible.

 Eligibility